zhaohuanqdcn/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to search for a contact/meeting with a keyword.
+1. User requests to search for a contact/meeting with keywords.
 2. System shows the list of contacts/ meetings with matching keywords.

 Use case ends.